 Of course I said “Yes,” even though we had never done it, but that’s kind of our motto around here.
 Say yes and figure that shit out later.
 It’s worked so far.

 I did some research and it turns out there a few ways to achieve a metallic look on apparel.
 One is with foil, one is a metallic ink and another option is heat pressed vinyl.
 There’s also welding a piece of metal to a t-shirt, but I don’t really think that will catch on.
 So I’ll talk more about the first three.

-Applying foil to a t-shirt is a two-step process.
-First, a layer of glue is screen printed onto the tee with whatever design is needed.
+Applying foil to a t-shirt is a two-step process and it’s actually pretty cool.
+First, a layer of adhesive is screen printed onto the tee with whatever design is needed.
 After it’s cured, a section of thin foil material is heat pressed on top.
 When it’s pulled away, the foil in the glue-printed areas sticks and the rest is discarded, leaving the design in shiny, pretty foil.

 After trying a sample in silver, I thought it looked amazing.
 Well, amazing in that it definitely achieved the shiny look I had seen in my client’s band photo (which was blurry if you remember).
 It shined.
 It was silver.

 It has a very vintage look to it.
 It’s not perfect and flat like a solid color print, there are teeny tiny gaps in places.
 This could be due to the black heather material I printed/pressed it on.

 I sent a sample off to our client, which they loved.
 A few months later, they made an order with foil, although they went with gold rather than silver.
 After pressing some trial shirts, I decided to get in touch with them to make sure it was the look they were going for.
 It turns out that even though they liked the silver, they wanted something with a more consistent, flat (yet still shiny) look (more on what we did later).

 Bottom line: Foil can be a super cool look, but it will be on the vintage-y side, more like gold leaf than chrome bumper.